- Review Price: £649

 Hands-on with the McLaren Edition of the excellent OnePlus 6T

-The OnePlus 6T McLaren Edition has just launched, bringing a slick new look, super-fast charging technology and extra oomph to the already excellent OnePlus 6T.
+The OnePlus 6T McLaren Edition launched at the tail end of 2018, bringing with it enhanced aesthetics, super-fast charging technology and extra oomph to the already excellent OnePlus 6T.
 Are the upgrades worth up to £150 more though?
 That depends on how you look at it.

-The OnePlus 6T McLaren Edition is undoubtedly the best-looking version of the 6T we’ve seen so far.
+The OnePlus 6T McLaren Edition is undoubtedly the best-looking version of the 6T we’ve seen.
 The standard 6T is available in Midnight Black, Mirror Black and Thunder Purple, but none of these can stand up to the McLaren-branded model.

 Related: Best smartphones